francogaris/francogaris/README.md

 ### I'm Data Scientist

-I have data experience in differents areas.
-So, I'm very proud to share with you my projects that you can see here.
+I have experience developing many projects in different areas.
+I am very proud to share my projects with you, which you can see here.

 If you would like to contact with me, you have below my social networks.